1908 Nebraska Cornhuskers football team

 The 1908 Nebraska Cornhuskers football team represented the University of Nebraska as a member of the Missouri Valley Conference (MVC) during the 1908 college football season.
-The team was coached by second-year head coach William C. "King" Cole and played its home games at Antelope Field in Lincoln, Nebraska.
+The team was coached by second-year head coach William C. "King" Cole and played its home games at Antelope Park in Lincoln, Nebraska.

-This was the final year Nebraska played home games at Antelope Field.
 Following the 1908 season, the university constructed Nebraska Field, located on campus adjacent to where Memorial Stadium was later built.
-Nebraska's all-time record at Antelope Field was 56–8–2.